MathiasWP/TeroyJS/readme.md

 First of all, let me make one thing clear: this is **not** in any way a comparable alternative to other frameworks like React, Vue, Angular etc. However, TeroyJS is an option for the times when you can ask yourself: _"Do i really need a big framework like React or Vue for this small, simple thing(s)?"_

 TeroyJS focuses mainly on one thing: **size**.
-A minified TeroyJS takes only 1.56kb of space on your webpage, which clears up a lot of room for you beautiful code instead.
+A minified TeroyJS takes only 1.68kb of space on your webpage, which clears up a lot of room for you beautiful code instead.
 TeroyJS also works silently behind the scenes with the power of JavaScript Proxies and will only update the nescessary DOM-components on state changes.
+There's no virtual DOM (like in React), and the speed of TeroyJS is not limited by thousands of line with code.
 In other words:

-TeroyJS is lightweight and very reactive.
+TeroyJS is very lightweight and reactive.

 &nbsp;